ankeesler/anwork/doc/ARCH.md

   com.marshmallow.anwork.app.cli.CliCommand.

 CLI com.marshmallow.anwork.app.cli.CliList's and com.marshmallow.anwork.app.cli.CliCommand's are
-created using the com.marshmallow.anwork.app.cli.CliList#addList and com.marshmallow.anwork.app.cli.CliList#addCommand methods.
+created in code using the com.marshmallow.anwork.app.cli.CliList#addList and com.marshmallow.anwork.app.cli.CliList#addCommand methods.

+CLI commands can also be created via an XML document.
+The XML document is read using a com.marshmallow.anwork.app.cli.CliXmlReader which returns a com.marshmallow.anwork.app.cli.Cli object.

 This CLI implementation uses a tree to store com.marshmallow.anwork.app.cli.CliList's and com.marshmallow.anwork.app.cli.CliCommand's.
 Here are the package-scope implementation concepts.